Prof. Marit Skivenes

 Where are you best able to think?

 Many places.
 I like variation, and I have some favorite cafes in which I can have coffee and work very concentrated.
-But, my office at the university is a good spot and likewise my workspace at home – although, due to the Covid-19 its been too much home office.
+But, my office at the university is a good spot and likewise my workspace at home – although, with a dog and two cats ruling the premises at home it sometimes feels a bit crowded.

 What does your workspace look like?

-Right now, I am working from home, switching between my desk and my youngest´s home-schooling desk.
-My workplace often is a big mess.
-Always too many things going on, and I do not put things back in its place (which is hard to admit, as I would really like to be an orderly person).
+Messy.
+A lot of notes and project folders.
+I do not put things back in its place (which is hard to admit, as I would really like to be such a person).

 How does a typical day at work look like for you?